 History of Tweed

 Tweed has an outstanding history throughout the UK region dating back decades.
-Some believe it started along the Tween River in Scotland, but eventually, the letter “n” was replaced with a letter “d”.
-Many others have claimed that in 1848 Prince Albert evoked a rush in the Scottish Estates when he purchased the Balmoral region, thus creating the Balmoral Tweed.
-Many estates used tweed to classify people who lived and worked on the state.
+Some believe it started along the Tween River in Scotland, but eventually, the letter “n” was replaced with a letter “d."
+Many others have claimed that in 1848, Prince Albert evoked a rush in the Scottish Estates when he purchased the Balmoral region, thus creating the Balmoral Tweed.
+Many estates used tweed to classify people who lived and worked there.
 The evolution of Gentleman's Tweed was marked by aristocracy and the purchase of land.

 Purpose of Tweed

-Tweed’s intent was primarily for weather, the outdoors, & sporting.
+Tweed’s intent was primarily for weather, the outdoors, and sporting.
 Many jackets were used and designed around hunting, providing camouflage for the hunter, specifically when hunting deer.
-Other uses included Golf jackets and Fishing jackets, where tweed helped keep you warm and dry.
+Other uses included golf jackets and fishing jackets where the weather required you to wear garments to keep you warm and dry.

 Popular Types of Tweed

 - Harris Tweed: Harris Tweed is 100% pure virgin wool.
-It is specifcally famous in Britain where King Edward VII brought it to Seville Row.
+It is specifically famous in Britain where King Edward VII brought it to Seville Row.
 It has the trademark label sewn into it.

 - Saxony Tweed: Saxony Tweeds are made of Merino wool.
 It is very soft and often used to make sport coats/jackets.